dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 - A neural network is trained on the labeled set and the resulting model is handed over to the method.
 The model architecture and hyper parameters are the same for all the models.

-- The models accuracy on a held-out test set is recorded.
+- The model accuracy on a held-out test set is recorded.
 This test set is the same for all the experiments and methods.

 - The method uses the model to choose a batch to be labeled and that batch is added to the labeled set.

 - Repeat from step 2 for a predetermined amount of iterations.

-We run ~10 experiments for every one of the methods and then average their accuracy in every iteration over all the experiments.
+We run 20 experiments for every one of the methods and then average their accuracy in every iteration over all the experiments.
 The plots in this post present the average accuracy for every iteration, along with their empirical standard deviations.

 We'll now move to some final nitty details of an experiment.

 #### Initial Labeled Set
 The initial labeled set has a big effect on the entire experiment.
 To make things fair, we used the same initial labeled set for all the methods.
-For example, if we ran 10 experiments for all of the methods, there would be 10 initial labeled sets that would be the same for all the methods.
+For example, if we ran 20 experiments for all of the methods, there would be 20 initial labeled sets that would be the same for all the methods.
 This insures that we control for the effects of the randomness of the initial labeled set.

 #### Training a Neural Network on the Labeled Set
 As we said, the neural network training can have different results on the same labeled set.
 We tried experimenting with many forms of early stopping and running several evaluations and taking the best one, but these didn't seem to work very well (mostly due to the difficulty of stopping the training at the right time).

-The method we found that works best was to train a neural network only once, but to train it for much longer than necessary while saving the weights during training after every epoch where the validation accuracy has improved (or stayed the same).
+The method we found that works best was to train a neural network only once, but to train it for much longer than necessary while saving the weights during training after every epoch where the validation accuracy has improved or stayed the same.
 The validation set was always a random subset of 20% of the labeled set.
 This allowed us to not worry about early stopping issues and made sure that we got the best (or close to the best) weights of the model.

 This does not completely control for the randomness of the neural network training, but we found it reduces it quite a bit and we are able to deal with the randomness by running several experiments and averaging over them...

 ## Comparison on MNIST
 We start with a comparison on the [MNIST dataset][MNIST].
 The architecture we use here for all the methods is a simple convolutional architecture (the [LeNet][lenet] architecture).
 For a detailing of the hyper parameters you're welcome to look at [our code][git].
 The batch size we used here was a **batch size of 100**, and an initial labeled set of size 100 as well.
+For additional batch sizes you're welcome to look at our [next post][next post].

 The methods we compared are random sampling, regular uncertainty sampling (using the softmax scores), Bayesian uncertainty sampling, Adversarial active learning, EGL, core set with the greedy algorithm and core set with the MIP extension.